time-link/timelink-kleio/tests/README.md

 To rerun the translations with the development version and re-compare with the stable version (requires that `run_tests.sh` was previously run)

-    .scripts/rerun_tests.sh (not implemented)
+    .scripts/run_remote_translations.sh

-To view the result of tests check the contents of the file `reports/run_tests_report.diff`
+To view the result of tests check the contents of the file `reports/test_report_YYYY-MM-DD_HH:MM:SS.diff`

-    open run_tests_report.diff
+## Api and server tests

+Other than semantic tests there is also a test suite of API calls in REST and JSON-RPC format.

+This test suite is generated with postman.